-Access Connections gauge status:
+Access Connections gauge:

 - Power to the wireless radio is off or no signal. - Power to the wireless radio is on.
 The signal strength of the wireless connection is poor.
-To improve signal strength, move your computer closer to the wireless access point. - Power to the wireless radio is on.
-The signal strength of the wireless connection is marginal.

-• ADDE Power to the wireless radio is on.
+To improve signal strength, move your computer closer to the wireless access point. - COMP Power to the wireless radio is on.
+The signal strength of the wireless connection is marginal. - COME Power to the wireless radio is on.
 The signal strength of the wireless connection is excellent.

-Access Connections icon status:
+Access Connections status icon:

-- 📥 No location profile is active or none exists.
+- A No location profile is active or none exists.

 - Eurrent location profile is disconnected.

-- 불 Current location profile is connected.
+- 🚔 Current location profile is connected.